Instrument Validity for Heterogeneous Causal Effects: Abstract

 \section{Abstract}

 This paper provides a general framework for testing instrument validity in heterogeneous causal effect models.
-The generalization includes the cases where the treatment can be multivalued (and ordered) or unordered.
+The generalization includes the cases where the treatment can be multivalued ordered or unordered.
 Based on a series of testable implications, we propose a nonparametric test which is proved to be asymptotically size controlled and consistent.
-Because of the nonstandard nature of the problem in question, the test statistic is constructed based on a nonsmooth map, which causes technical complications.
-We provide an extended continuous mapping theorem and an extended delta method, which may be of independent interest, to establish the asymptotic distribution of the test statistic under null.
-We then extend the bootstrap method proposed by \citet{fang2014inference} to approximate this asymptotic distribution and construct a critical value for the test.
 Compared to the tests in the literature, our test can be applied in more general settings and may achieve power improvement.
+Refutation of instrument validity by the test helps detect invalid instruments that may yield implausible results on causal effects.
 Evidence that the test performs well on finite samples is provided via simulations.
-We revisit the empirical study of \citet{NBERw4483} and use their data to demonstrate application of the proposed test in practice.
-We show that a valid instrument for a multivalued treatment may not remain valid if the treatment is coarsened.
+We revisit the empirical study on return to schooling to demonstrate application of the proposed test in practice.
+An extended continuous mapping theorem and an extended delta method, which may be of independent interest, are provided to establish the asymptotic distribution of the test statistic under null.